navkar/Predictions/README.md

 * VR will be fully in vogue.
 * Manifestation using molecules and atoms to create tangible products

-#### 2027 - 2028
+#### 2027 - 2028 (Panopticon era)

 * Demonetization of **Gold**.
 Gold will be ceased to be a precious metal.
 * Beginning of fully digital era.
 * Advances in virtual and augmented reality will transform gaming and education.
-* Quantum computing could revolutionise cryptography, big data, surveillance, digital IDs and the ever-expanding panopticon.
+* Quantum computing could revolutionise cryptography, big data, surveillance, digital IDs.
 The people may fight back with open-source technology and peer-to-peer networks.
-* Begining of green era.
+* Begining of Green era.
 Carbon footprint labelling on packages
 * Towns and cities could be redesigned to accommodate smart tech and surveillance, as well as electric cars and charging points.
 * New forms of Transportation.
 * Heavy drone usage